Fair Housing Accessibility FIRST

 online web resources, and a toll-free information line for technical guidance and support.

-HUD is pleased to announce it has resumed its Fair Housing Accessibility FIRST program trainings.
+HUD is pleased to announce its Fair Housing Accessibility FIRST program trainings.

 Read more about how to register for these training sessions.